cis-projects/swen90007_course_notes/workshops/workshop_3.md

 Purpose of today's workshop is to begin working on part 1B of the project and discuss Java web development.
 ```

-## Part 1A results
-Part 1A will be marked within 2 weeks of submission.
-We will discuss common mistakes in next week's workshop.

 ## Java Web Development

-You will build your application on Java Servlets and Java Server Pages (JSPs) - a low-level API that that is the
-building blocks for modern day Java web frameworks.
+You will build your application on Java Servlets and Java Server Pages (JSPs) - a low-level API that that is the building blocks for modern day Java web frameworks.

 ```{tip}
 Modern Java frameworks (like Spring, Struts, Hibernate, etc) abstract the role of servlets.
 ```

-In this subject, you will learn the building blocks, which will allow you to develop an appreciation for the role of
-frameworks.
-Learning frameworks would tie your knowledge to that framework, and would not teach you enough about Java
+In this subject, you will learn the building blocks, which will allow you to develop an appreciation for the role of frameworks.
+Learning frameworks would tie your knowledge to that framework, and would not teach you enough about Java fundamentals.
-fundamentals.
 If you wish to learn one of these frameworks, there are many free resources online.

 ### Servlets